-1. (a) Participates in others teaching sessions gives information & opinions on own initiative seeks information & opinions on own initiative clarifies information, ideas or suggestions summarizes information & ideas elaborates, interprets & questions, ideas, or suggestions in a way that adds to the discussions/information & learning > · actively works with other group members to develop a planned approach to understanding b) Gives effective feedback to individual group members that identifies his/her: • use of group skills & skills needing improvement strengths & areas to improve on related research & presentations c) Observes & comments on group process identifies positive attributes of group identifies conflicts within the group suggests strategies for resolving conflict willing to compromise when resolving conflicts d) Listens to and acts on feedback given 2.
-Gr oup Task Functions • participates in identifying tasks/goals · participates in assigning tasks/work and setting agenda for the following week • establishes relationships that facilitates achievement of group tasks · identifies group problems in completing tasks . suggests ways to resolve group problems in completing tasks 3.
-Gr oup Facilitative Functions · volunteers to chair the group and comes prepared • initiates development of and leads discussion of the agenda for the following week · chairs the group so the work is effective • seeks out and uses tutor suggestions/feedback to develop group facilitative skills as chairperson • picks up on cues given by tutor or others to initiate specific facilitation skills, e.g., pulling together of ideas, identifying conflicts, blocks asks for and acts on group feed back re facilitative skills as chairperson continues to use facilitative skills in subsequent groups reflects on own facilitative skills as chairperson В KNOWLEDGE evidence of having done own reading and research on all topics presented, particularly - 1 the health situation shared own research and ideas about the topic being studied asks relevant questions about research brought to the group attempts to understand the viewpoint/perspectives with others seeks to understand how context influences a problem or situation • learns and understands the material presented as evidenced by ability to apply it to the health situation, and concepts С PROFESSIONALISM punctual for class, and coming from breaks attends class/or has valid reasons for absence notifies a member of the group if going to be absent provides group with assigned research if going to be absent demonstrates respect for all group members
+Stude ent: Mark: Evaluator: A CONTRIBUTION TO GROUP EFFECTIVENESS · · · · · · · · · · · · · · · · · · · 1. a) Participates in other teaching sessions • gives and seeks information and opinions on own initiative clarifies information, ideas or suggestions summarizes information and ideas • elaborates, interprets and questions, ideas, or suggestions in a way that the discussions/information and learning - uses facilitation skills it adds to • actively works with other group members to develop a planned approxunderstanding ach to b) Gives effective feedback to individual group members that iden his/her: ntifies use of group skills and skills needing improvement • strengths and areas to improve on related to research and teaching c) Observes and comments on group process identifies positive attributes of group identifies conflicts within the group suggests strategies for resolving conflict willing to compromise when resolving conflicts d) Listens to and acts on feedback given able to self-evaluate and share this with group 2.
+Group Task Functions participates in identifying and assigning tasks/goals suggests ways to resolve group problems in completing tasks 3.
+Group Facilitative Functions volunteers to chair the group and comes prepared • initiates development of and leads discussion of the agenda for the followi ng week chairs the group so the work is effective seeks out and uses tutor suggestions/feedback to develop group facilitative skills as chairperson • picks up on cues given to initiate specific facilitation skills, e.g., pulling together of ideas, identifying conflicts, getting all group members involved • asks for and acts on group feedback re facilitative skills as chairperson • continues to use facilitative skills in subsequent groups • reflects on own facilitative skills as chairperson В KNOWLEDGE • evidence of having done own reading and research on all topics presented, particularly the health situation • shared own research and ideas about the topic being studied asks relevant questions about research brought to the group attempts to understand the viewpoint/perspectives with others • seeks to understand how context influences a problem or situation • learns and understands the material presented as evidenced by ability to apply it to the health situation, and concepts С PROFESSIONALISM • punctual for class, and coming from breaks • attends class/or has valid reasons for absence • notifies a member of the group if going to be absent • provides group with assigned research if going to be absent demonstrates respect for all group members